vpadival/DS_Capstone/README.md

 ## 🏁 Conclusion

 This project demonstrates the power of data-driven decision-making in aerospace.
-The predictive model and dashboard can serve as valuable tools for competitors looking to analyze or challenge SpaceX’s launch capabilities.
+The predictive model and dashboard can serve as valuable tools for competitors looking to analyse or challenge SpaceX’s launch capabilities.

 ---